 What is TAPMI

-TAPMI is an interdisciplinary clinic with access to a variety of specialists, so patients see more than one healthcare practitioner at different locations.
+TAPMI is an interprofessional clinic with access to a variety of specialists, so patients see more than one healthcare practitioner at different locations.

-In the TAPMI model, your family doctors play an active role in your treatment.
+In the TAPMI model, your primary care provider plays an active role in your treatment.
 The TAPMI team will provide assessment and a care plan for your chronic pain problem.
-In some cases, treatment may be initiated by TAPMI, however, once you have completed treatment and are stabilized (6– 24 months) you will be returned to your family doctor for ongoing care, including medication management, with our continued support.
+In some cases, treatment may be initiated by TAPMI, however, once you have completed treatment and are stabilized (6– 24 months) you will be returned to your primary care provider for ongoing care, including medication management, with our continued support.
 TAPMI physicians and nurse practitioners will not take over prescribing permanently.

 Throughout the program we will be collaborating with you and your community providers, updating them on your progress within our program and ensuring a seamless transition and discharge of care.